Michigan Wing Civil Air Patrol: Aerospace education

 Civil Air Patrol offers education for its own members and the general public.
 Education to the general public is offered by providing workshops for educators and youth throughout the nation through schools and public aviation events.
 Cadets may attend Flight Academies, partake in Model Rocketry, control RC Airplanes, and fly in Orientation Flights in both a Cessna and a glider.

 Resources

 As of 2012, the Michigan Wing has 10 Single-Engine planes and 2 gliders.
+As of 2025, the gliders are no longer in use due to the decision to cut funding for them by national.
 They have 16 Vehicles, mainly 9-10 seat vans split between the squadrons.
 They have 13 VHF/FM Repeaters and 175 VHF/FM stations, with 27 HF stations.

 Organization

 Firefighter TSgt Kurt Brunsman aids a tornado casualty portrayed by a Civil Air Patrol Cadet during a tornado response exercise held at Selfridge Air National Guard Base.

 SSgt Chandra Corrado and SSgt Linda Treat apply moulage to a Michigan Wing Civil Air Patrol member; who portrayed a tornado casualty during a tornado response exercise.

 Fire Fighters Jason Collier and Anthony Shreve aid a casualty of a simulated tornado played by Civil Air Patrol member Amanda Shields during 127th Wing's Tornado Response exercise.